MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_adhocprotectionrequirederror.md

 ms.date: 04/11/2019
 ---

-# class mip::NoPolicyError
+# class mip::AdhocProtectionRequiredError
-Tenant policy is not configured for classification/labels.
+Adhoc protection should be set to complete the action on the file.

 ## Summary
  Members                        | Descriptions